skysqlinc/skysql-docs/docs/Using AWS Azure GCP private VPC connections/Setting up Azure Private Link.md

 > When linking a DNS zone for your skysql.com domain, you will delegate all DNS resolution for that domain to Azure.
 This means that all DNS queries for that domain will be resolved by Azure DNS servers.
 If you have other public services that use the same domain, these hostnames will no longer resolve to services inside your linked VNet.

 Since Private DNS setup is a complex process, we have provided a terraform example that can help with the process.
-We highly advise that you explore this example if you organization requires this type of setup.
+We highly advise that you explore this example if your organization requires this type of setup.
 The example can be found in the [terraform provider examples](https://github.com/skysqlinc/terraform-provider-skysql/tree/main/examples/azure-private-link)